AlsayedAldahawy/printf/README.md

  a Spur for life
 Write a function that produces output according to a format.

+1. Education is when you read the fine print.
+Experience is what you get if you don' t
+Handle the following conversion specifiers:

 ## this repo contains the following files